vmnomad/hundred_days_of_k8s/website/content/resources.md

 * [100 Days of X](https://www.100daysofx.com)

     This website contains all sorts of 100 Days challenges that will help you to gain new skills or quit an unhealthy habit.
-It may give you an idea on what challenge you'd like to start next and can help you to connect with people going through the same challenge.
+It may give you an idea of what challenge you'd like to start next and can help you to connect with people going through the same challenge.